Free to Use

 Plugin system

 Enable modders to add additional features like motion controls.
-Blueprint and C++ support.
+Lua scripting, C++, and Blueprint support.